checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/how-it-works.md

 ---
-title: How Checkly tracing works under the hood
+title: Understanding Checkly Traces
 weight: 70
 menu:
-  Platform:
+  platform:
     parent: "Traces (beta)"
 beta: true
+aliases:
+  - "/docs/open-telemetry/how-it-works"
 ---

 To help you understand how the Checkly OpenTelemetry integration works, have a look at the diagram below that details